Certificate in Attachment Theory and Skills

 About This Course

-You will learn about how different people will seek to create intimacy and closeness in their relationships and others seek to avoid it.
+You will learn how different people will seek to create intimacy and closeness in their relationships whilst others seek to avoid it.
 How those who appear ‘clingy’ and those who appear ‘withdrawing’ may seek each other out and have a particular relationship dance which causes ongoing distress and unhappiness.
-How some may feel panicked at the slight hint of rejection, and yet others appear rejecting.
-How some people find it easy to trust and rely on others and yet other people believe that others can’t be trusted or relied on.
-How some people seek independence and self-reliance, yet others seek dependence.
-Some will find themselves spending much of their time thinking and talking about their relationships, and others don’t at all.
-How some may have such an inconsistent way of relating that they can often confuse and frighten others away.
-How, despite love, without an understanding of attachment styles, we can be drawn time and again into having volatile relationships, destroying the relationships we most value and care for, with little or no understanding of why this is happening.
+Why do some panic at the slightest hint of rejection, and others appear rejecting?
+Why do some find it easy to trust and rely on others and some struggle to do this?
+Some people will spend much of their time thinking and talking about their relationships, and others not at all.
+An inconsistent way of relating can often confuse and frighten others away.
+Without an understanding of attachment styles, even loving relationships can be drawn into volatile and unhelpful dynamics, destroying the bonds we most value, with little or no understanding of why this has happened.

-How the way we have been ‘parented’ will impact on our attachment style, and how this can go back through our family’s generations.
-How the way we then go onto parent can be linked to our attachment style.
-How some parents/caregivers can often blame themselves for not being ‘good enough’ without understanding their own attachment style and how this may have impacted on and still be impacting on their parenting style.
-With an attachment perspective there is no blaming or shaming, but understanding.
+The way we have been ‘parented’ will impact our attachment style, and these patterns can be traced back through several generations.
+Some parents/caregivers will blame themselves for not being ‘good enough’ without understanding their own attachment style and how this may have impacted on their parenting style.
+With an attachment perspective, there is no blaming or shaming, but understanding.

-How children and young people will have their own attachment styles and the impact this can have on their relationships with their parents/carers, their teachers, their making and keeping friendships, their way of being in the classroom, and their attendance patterns at school.
+Children and young people will have their own attachment styles and this can impact their relationships with parents/carers, teachers, friendships, and even their experience of school.

-This seminar will introduce the development of attachment theory, with a brief outline of the history of attachment theory, focusing on John Bowlby, his life and the development and core ideas of attachment theory.
+This seminar will introduce the development of attachment theory, with a brief outline of the history of the theory, focusing on John Bowlby, his life and the development and core concepts of attachment.

 We will learn about the attachment system and attachment behaviours, the scientific base of attachment, and the lifelong need for attachment ‘from cradle to grave’.
 We will discuss the concepts of the secure base and the circle of security.
 You will get to understand typical relational patterns of clinging and pursuing vs withholding and withdrawing whereby both party’s patterns can be exacerbated and how this, if not understood, can lead to unnecessary arguments or break up.

 We will explore the impact of separation on the child from its primary caregiver.
 Why are children so distressed by the absence of their primary caregiver?
 What is our understanding of separation anxiety?
-We will also look at “psychological separation’, the emotional absence of the physically present caregiver and its impact on the child.
-We will make links to where this translates to adult relationships and where this can activate both attachment strategies in a partnership and how this can lead to a long term animosity or stalemate situation between a couple who, deep down, love each other.
+We will also look at ‘psychological separation’, the emotional absence of the physically present caregiver and its impact on the child.
+We will make links to how this translates to adult relationships and where this can activate attachment strategies in a partnership leading to long-term animosity or a stalemate between a couple who, deep down, love each other.

-This seminar will explore Bowlby’s view of mourning as a psychological process, bereavement as an irreversible form of separation.
-You will learn about Bowlby’s view of grief as attachment behaviour, and its links with depression.
-You will be learning about how individuals, when they are unable to grieve or even know that early grief from childhood has been triggered can fall into un-useful ways of being.
+This seminar will explore Bowlby’s view of mourning as a psychological process and bereavement as an irreversible form of separation.
+You will learn about Bowlby’s view of grief as attachment behaviour and its links with depression.
+You will learn how individuals, when they are unable to grieve or even know that early grief from childhood has been triggered, can fall into unuseful ways of being.

 This seminar will focus on the quality of the child’s attachment to its caregiver.
 You will learn about Mary Ainsworth’s development of the Strange Situation test to classify childhood attachment patterns, and of the features of different attachment styles.
 You will be starting to understand how your early patterns have been shaped by the experience you have had of ‘care’, or lack of care and of your life experiences.

 This seminar will focus on the assessment of adult attachment styles, and their correspondence to childhood attachment patterns.
 You will learn about Mary Main’s development of the Adult Attachment Interview, and how to recognize different attachment styles in others.
-How we have all learnt, usually be the age of one, patterns of relating (internal working models), that we take into our adult lives, impacting on how we make friends, the sort of partner we are, the potential partners we may be attracted to, how we ‘parent’ children, and how we relate to others in the workplace.
+We cover how, usually by the age of one, our patterns of relating (internal working models) are formed in the way that as adults, we make friends, relate to our partners, attract potential partners, ‘parent’ children, and relate to others in the workplace.

-This seminar will explore how you can recognise the preoccupied attachment styles and how this may impact on yourself, others and your relationships both personal and professional.
-How this strategy and patterns (internal working models) may impact on us and others and can often be un-useful or wreak havoc in our contact with others.
-We will consider how an early history of, often unreliable, hot and cold, rejecting or intrusive caregiving, alternating with love and care, can lead to a preoccupied pattern of relating to others.
+This seminar will explore how to recognise the preoccupied attachment styles and how this may impact on yourself, others and your personal and professional relationships.
+This strategy and internal working models can often be unuseful or wreak havoc in our relationships with others.
+We will consider how an early history of, often unreliable, hot and cold, rejecting or intrusive caregiving patterns, alternating with love and care, can lead to a preoccupied pattern of relating to others.

-This seminar will explore how you can recognise the dismissive avoidant attachment style, and how this strategy may impact on yourself, others, and your relationships both personal and professional.
+This seminar will explore how you can recognise the dismissive avoidant attachment style, and how this strategy may impact yourself, others, and your personal and professional relationships.
 We will consider how an early history, often of neglect, may lead to an avoidant dismissive style and the internal working model which may be present.

 This seminar will focus on the disorganised attachment style, its origins in relational trauma, and its effects on adult mental health.
 You will learn about the whole range of emotional expression, from feelings of being uncontained and explosive to feelings of flatness and dullness.